If you look at my RSpec specs, you will probably notice a wide use of a klass method.

 end

-method references the currently described object, in the case above Whois::Client
+The klass method references the currently described object, in the example above Whois::Client.

 Here's the method definition.